 Animal Health Ordinance 1998 (as amended) adopts, with modifications, the provisions of the UK Animal Health Act as law of the Falkland Islands.
 The Animal Health Act provides powers for the control of outbreaks of animal disease for the purpose of preventing the spread of the diseases.
-Avian Influenza is a notifiable disease under the Animal Health Act.
+Avian influenza is a notifiable disease under the Animal Health Act.
 This means people are obliged, by law, to immediately report suspicions of this disease and in turn the Falkland Islands Government must report to the World Organisation for Animal Health if it is confirmed in the Falkland Islands.

-Animal Health (Emergency Measures for Outbreaks of Infectious Diseases) Order 2022 gives Veterinary Officers, the Director of Natural Resources and the Governor (the administrators) power to notify an occupier of a premises as 'suspected premises' and declare certain premises and public places as infected places, temporary control zones and/or protection zones.
+Animal Health (Emergency Measures for Outbreaks of Infectious Diseases) Order 2022 (as amended) gives Veterinary Officers, the Director of Natural Resources and the Governor (the administrators) power to notify an occupier of a premises as a 'suspected place' and declare certain premises, areas or public places as infected places, temporary control zones and/or protection (+/- surveillance) zones.
 This Order gives legal power to the administrators to specify, in the notice or declaration, the applicable restrictions and requirements which may include those relating to movement of animals or people, cleansing and disinfection.
 The declaration requirements and restrictions for a protection zone must be approved by Executive Council.
-Existing licence holders in any sector or members of the general public who are affected by the restrictions under the Order and who wish to move animals, poultry or animal products, may apply for a licence under Article 9 of the 2022 Order.
+Existing license holders in any sector or members of the general public who are affected by the restrictions under the Order and who wish to move animals, poultry or animal products, may apply for a license under Article 9 of the 2022 Order.
+Non-essential people may apply to move by license.